SushmithaBalakrishna/DemoProject/README.md

 # DemoProject
-Project which has all package manager files
+Project which has all package manager files for dependency tracker